Layerpath/layerpath-docs/docs/intro.md

 ## Getting Started

-Ready to create your first LayerPath project?
+Ready to create your first Layerpath project?
 Start with our [Quick Start Guide](./quick-start/get-started) to begin building amazing interactive content.

 ## Key Features